• Home

 • Outliers

 Data Analysis and Data Presentation have a practical implementation in every possible field.
-It can range from academic studies, commercial, industrial, and marketing activities to professional practices.
+It can range from academic studies, and commercial, industrial, and marketing activities to professional practices.

-Top 5 Data Presentation Examples:
+Top 6 Data Presentation Examples

 Let’s take a look at the five data presentation examples below:

-1. Double Bar Graph
+2. Double Bar Graph

 data presentation examples using double bar graph

+A Double Bar Chart displays more than one data series in clustered horizontal columns, similar to a clustered stacked bar chart.
 Each data series shares the same axis labels, so horizontal bars are grouped by category.

-2. Slope Chart
+3. Slope Chart

 Slope Charts are simple graphs that quickly and directly show transitions, changes over time, absolute values, and even rankings.